isaacaddis/ROV2018/README.md

 ## To run code

 **Note**: You must have necessary packages installed for these scripts to run.
 Make sure you have pip installed and follow error messages.
+We also recommend using *virtualenv* during development.

 ### Raspberry Pi

 `cd ~/Desktop/ROV2018/Robot/45C_Pi && sudo python driver.py`

-open another terminal window (Ctrl+Shift+T), and run
+This is the main, driver, file that controls the GUI (which is developed in HTML/CSS/JS, but wrapped in Python using htmlPy).
+Open another terminal window (Ctrl+Shift+T), and run

 `sudo python ser.py`

+This is the file that handles getting Arduino sensor input and processing it through Python.

 ### Main control computer